-1.6 Content of the Report
+1.8 Content of the Report

 This report is designed to meet the requirements of Regulation 18 of Environmental Impact Assessment and Audit Regulations (United Republic of Tanzania, 2005) and as per the process of conducting ESIA.
-Table 1-1 provided the list of chapters within the study as the law requires.
+This introductory chapter is followed by the subsequent chapters as detailed in Table 1-1.